acdreyer/PGDV5200_MajorStudio1/Project_Quantitative/README.md

 With such a big dataset such as the one from the [MET Open Access](https://www.metmuseum.org/about- the- met/policies- and- documents/open- access) initiative (in excess of 400,000 items), constructing a visualization of the entire collection is deemed a challenge in a short space of time.
-However, with such a rich dataset it seems beneficial to visualize parameters that span accross the entire collection.
+However, with such a rich dataset it seems beneficial to visualize parameters that span across the entire collection.

 Subsequently it was decided to focus on the MET Open Access [CSV](https://github.com/metmuseum/openaccess) for conceptual study rather than the [MET API](https://metmuseum.github.io/).